GlenKPeterson/Paguro/README2.md

 ###Mirroring Clojure's seq (sequence abstraction)

-UncleJim tried two alternatives.
+Paguro/UncleJim tried two alternatives.
 One was based on the Clojure idea of a sequence: immutable, lazy, and cached.
 The signature looked something like this:

 ```java
 interface Sequence1<T> {